WPI-MIAP/MIAP-Frontend/README.md

 $ npm run ts-docs
 ```

-To build a markdown versions of all documentation (Note: they can be found in the /documentation/ directory)
+To build markdown versions of all documentation (Note: they can be found in the /documentation/ directory)
 ```js static
 $ npm run docs
 ```